Explore the links between public health, gender, and community action in India and Thailand.

 The program includes five credit-bearing courses:

 - Two thematic seminars that incorporate educational excursions and a one-week public health NGO workshop in India or Thailand

-- Hindi intensive language course: beginning and intermediate levels
+- Hindi intensive language course: beginning, intermediate, and advanced levels

 - Field Methods and Ethics

 - Independent Study Project or public health internship and seminar

 The program facilitates experiential learning and the values of active global citizenship for all students.